 To apply for an extension of time for an assignment, you must submit an Application for Extension of Assignment form to your teacher at least 24 hours before the date the assignment is due.
 Grounds for extensions are usually: serious illness, accident, disability, bereavement or other compassionate circumstances and must be able to be substantiated with relevant documentation [e.g. Griffith College Medical Certificate].
 Please refer to the Griffith College website - Policy Library - for guidelines regarding extensions and deferred assessment.

 Assessment Feedback

-Marks awarded for assessment items will also be available on the on-line grades system on the Student Website within fourteen [14] days of the due date.
+Marks awarded for assessment items, except those being moderated externally with Griffith University, will be available on the on the Student Portal within fourteen [14] days of the due date

 Generic Skills